 Though you may find the city of Atlanta to be relatively expensive, the cost of living in the rest of the state is significantly lower than in the rest of the country.
 Housing and utilities are especially cheap here, and the state is known for its thriving business community.
 In fact, Georgia has consistently ranked the top state to do business in the United States.
 Median home costs here are just $186,500 and there’s no shortage of beautiful urban areas to settle down in.
 The state also boasts one of the country’s strongest economies and the state has been a consistent center of activity for the real estate, communications, and technology industries.
 Agriculture, mining, and the United States military have also invested in a major presence here.
 There truly is something for everyone.

-See also: Top 5 Moving Companies in Georgia
+See also: Moving to Georgia – Relocation Guide